CodinGame/monaco-vscode-api/README.md

 - `languages`: Import vscode language extensions (`@codingame/monaco-vscode-xxx-default-extension`) or (`@codingame/@codingame/monaco-vscode-standalone-*`).
 Please obey: VSCode extensions can only be used if `themes` and `textmate` service overrides are configured and monaco languages can only be used if those two services are not configured (see [here](#monaco-standalone-services) for further details).
 - `features`: With this lib, you can't remove editor features.
 - `globalAPI`: you can set `window.MonacoEnvironment.globalAPI` to true

+#### exclude assets from loaders

+Webpack makes all file go through all matching loaders.
+This libraries need to load a lot of internals resources, including HTML, svg and javascript files (for default extension codes).

+We need webpack to let those file untouched:
+- the babel loader shouldn't transform extension javascript files
+- the html loader shouldn't transform the worker extension host iframe html
+- ...

+Fortunately, all the assets are loaded via the `new URL('asset.extension', import.meta.url)` syntax, and webpack provide a way to exclude the file loaded that way: `dependency: { not: ['url'] }` see https://webpack.js.org/guides/asset-modules/

 ### If you use Vite